DavidHowlett/family_chess_tournament/README.md

 Using libraries that are not chess specific are allowed.
 For example TensorFlow is ok.

 Each player gets 5 seconds initially and gets 1 additional second to make each move.
-This ensures that all games finish in sensible amounts of time.
+This ensures that all games finish quickly.

 The rules differ slightly from standard chess.